 WBCHSE Class 12 Physics Syllabus is designed by the jury of subject matter experts.
-They chose the topics as to maintain the standard of class 12 without pressurizing the students.
+They chose the topics as to maintain the standard of class 12 without pressurising the students.
 WBCHSE Class 12 Physics enfolds practical sessions for better understanding.
-WBCHSE Class 12 Physics Syllabus covers diverse area starting from classical physics to modern physics comprising all major streams namely – mechanics and properties of matter, heat and thermodynamics, waves and physical optics, electrostatics, current electricity, modern physics.
+WBCHSE Class 12 Physics Syllabus covers diverse area starting from classical physics to modern Physics comprising all major streams, namely – mechanics and properties of matter, heat and thermodynamics, waves and physical optics, electrostatics, current electricity, modern physics.

 The topics studied in WBCHSE Class 12 under Physics includes – Dynamics of rotational motion, gravitation, thermodynamics, kinetic theory of gases, waves, physical optics, introduction of electrostatics, electrostatic field and magnetism, capacitance and capacitors, heating effect of current, electromagnetism, alternating current, electromagnetic waves, semiconductors and electronics, quantum theory.